-This incredibly luscious No-Bake Vegan Blueberry Cheesecake is made with cashews, coconut cream, blueberries and a hint of lemon.
+This incredibly luscious No-Bake Vegan Blueberry Cheesecake is made with cashews, coconut cream, blueberries, and a hint of lemon.
 It is perfect for an easy, healthy, and mouthwatering dessert!
-If you’re looking for the perfect cheesecake, look no further.
-This, my friends, is it!
+If you’re looking for the perfect cheesecake, look no further because this is it!

 I am SO excited to share this delicious no-bake blueberry cheesecake with you today!
 I’d say I am now a Master Vegan Cheesecake Maker.
 I’ve shared this cheesecake with tons of friends and was told I should be selling this cheesecake in stores!
 Instead of selling it, I am going to give you the step-by-step recipe so that you can make it and blow everyone’s mind when you tell them it’s dairy-free!!